cycle/docs/advanced/promise.md

 > You must use entity role in reference.

-If you use references ofter it might be convinient to create custom object for such purpose:
+If you use references often it might be convinient to create custom object for such purpose:

 ```php
 use Cycle\ORM\Promise\ReferenceInterface;